 Anniston City Schools

-The Anniston City School (ACS) currently comprises six schools and services approximately 1900 students in grades pre-kindergarten through twelfth grade.
+Founded in 1909, Anniston City School (ACS) currently comprises six schools and services approximately 1900 students in grades pre-kindergarten through twelfth grade.
 ACS employs over 200 certificated teachers and support personnel who are enveloped in elementary, middle, high school and the central office.
-A positive complementary relationship with Jacksonville State University, Gadsden State Community College and other nearby two or four year college, allows the district to continually transform its teaching staff.
-Employees enjoy robust professional development offered by education partners and our schools serve as training grounds for the various practicum and internship experiences required by higher education institutions.
+Through a positive, complementary relationship with Jacksonville State University, Gadsden State Community College and other nearby two- or four-year colleges, the district is afforded the ability to continually transform its teaching staff with professional development.
+In addition, our system serves as training grounds for the various practicum and internship experiences required by higher education institutions.

-Despite the challenges presented by poverty, meager resources, and financial instability, our employees work hard to keep students safe, focused and engaged.
-Some of the items we are most proud of are our dual enrollment classes, our increase in AP classes; we have a culinary arts program, an onsite bank that has students as tellers, and a new STEM program, where students are learning to use 3-D printers among other technology.
+Despite challenges presented, our employees work hard to keep students safe, focused and engaged.
+Some of the items we are most proud of are our dual enrollment classes, our increase in AP classes; we have a culinary arts program, an onsite bank that has students as tellers, and a new STEM program, where students are learning to use 3-D printers among other technologies.
 Our system tries to impart a sense of unity through many extra-curricular activities; such as tailgating and alumni conventions.
 We reach out to our community leaders and neighboring communities and businesses for assistance with mentoring programs.
 In addition, ACS has always been known for its tradition of extraordinary, raw talent in athletics and other extracurricular opportunities.
 Our school system encourages sportsmanship and camaraderie on its athletic fields.
 Through these character-building tools, our students will develop a lifetime philosophy of success and integrity.

 The mission of the Anniston City Schools is to prepare and empower our students for successful futures, to make positive contributions to their communities, and to enjoy enriched opportunities.

 Anniston City Schools Guiding Principles:

 -High expectations and high-performance standards safe, clean, order school environments

-Education as a shared responsibility of families, schools and community partners
+-Education as a shared responsibility of families, schools and community partners

 -Respecting diversity and meeting individual learning needs